avinash-chouhan/seg-mentor/README.md

 Note these are still coded and can be enabled via command-line params.
 You're invited to get inspired and retry (possibly adding your ideas on top..)

+- Modified schedules that would work better for some FEs but not others - some signs of effect but nothing drastic..

 - Differential learning rate - large (X constant factor) for the "new" layers vs. the pre-trained.

 - "Heavy" (high-momentum) optimizer, as prescribed in [FCN paper](https://arxiv.org/pdf/1605.06211.pdf).